 - A full frequency chart needed for creating Hebrew letter music.

-The downloadable teaching set includes the following:
+TWO downloadable teachings includes the following:

 - Audio teaching with examples and practical information.